Rolls-Royce Holdings plc – Annual report – 31 December 2022

 Interest

 Interest receivable/payable is credited/charged to the income statement using the effective interest method.
-Where borrowing costs are attributable to the acquisition, construction or production of a qualifying asset, such costs are capitalised as part of the specific asset.
+Where borrowing costs are attributable to the acquisition, construction or production of a qualifying asset, such costs would be capitalised as part of the specific asset.

 2 Segmental analysis (extract)